Skip to main content

 The first user is me.
 The methods exist because I had to know whether what I was doing was working.
 The career-arc framing is the easy version of the story.
 The hard one is: I have years of data and I didn't trust any tool I could find to read it the way I'd read it.

-Test-change-verify on a cheap marker41 days / 2026-03-10 → 2026-04-20
+N-of-1 marker tracking, physician monitored41 days / 2026-03-10 → 2026-04-20

 Day 0